Shady-Abdelaziz/Anomaly-Detection-on-Jetson-Nano-with-Chatbot/README.md

 5. **RAG Chatbot**: Provides an interface to query and retrieve reports stored in the cloud database.

 ## Setup & Installation

 ### Violence Detection Model

 This project uses a MobileNetV3 model to detect violent actions with a validation accuracy of 89%.
+The model is optimized for non-delay inference on the Jetson Nano.

 You can view the Kaggle notebook used for this project [here](https://www.kaggle.com/code/shadysakr/89-val-acc-violence-detection-mobilenet-v3).